mathewhuen/RBF/README.md

 # RBF
 Some simple rbf layers and models

 TO DO

 general
-  1) Make examples

-rbf_classifier.py
+	1) Explain RBF in this readme

+rbf_layer.py
 	1) Add support for more kernels
 	2) Clean up/simplify code
-  3) Add examples
+	3) Drop support for multidimensional input -- nothing is really gained and it makes the code harder to understand.

+shallow_rbf.ipynb
+	1) Upload example and Cleanup

 deep_rbf_rejection.py
 	1) Upload completed version